 Putting it all together – People usually complain about certain types of head gaskets being “bad” or “failing early” and disregard the headstuds being used, or the tune that was too aggressive.
 A good tuner knows what your headstuds are and what tune to give you.
 Sizing these headstuds to your end-goal is key in building a proper engine.

 This is probably one of my favorite subjects as it is not understood in most industries, and should be used throughout high load applications in soft material.
 Aftermarket larger machined headstuds in soft aluminum castings such as engine blocks should have a rolled thread as it increases the strength of the female thread in the block by nearly 30-50 percent (depending on ream size and grade of thread).

 For a cut thread – the process begins similarly with a drilling operation to a near exact size (within a thousandth of an inch depending on speeds and feeds).
 A tap is then fed into the new hole and the threads are cut, creating chips or pieces of material that will need to be removed.
-This is a process that has been used for many years, and works well for most applications.
+This is a process that has been used for many years and works well for most applications.
 But using this process cuts into the grain boundaries and creates potential crack zones, usually in the thread roots.
-Benefits of using this process are that it is cheap and easy to do, most machinists can perform this operation.
-Drawbacks are obvious; reduced strength, reduced fatigue life, chips are created at the bottom of a blind hole that can build up and break a tap.
+The benefits of using this process are that it is cheap and easy to do, most machinists can perform this operation.
+The drawbacks are obvious; reduced strength, reduced fatigue life, chips are created at the bottom of a blind hole that can build up and break a tap.

 All of our headstud threads in our engines are rolled threads.
-Yes, its more expensive on our end, and harder, but in the end is worth it as they last. **We charge the same amount for rolled threads as other shops charge for cut threads so we can be competitive in the industry**
+Yes, it’s more expensive on our end, and harder, but in the end is worth it as they last. **We charge the same amount for rolled threads as other shops charge for cut threads so we can be competitive in the industry**